Shestakov Dmytro / Shutterstock

-Monolithic refractory is the name generally given to all unshaped refractory products, the word monolithic coming from the word monolith meaning 'big stone'.
-These are materials which are installed as some form of suspension that ultimately harden to form a solid mass.
+Monolithic refractory is the term normally used to refer all unshaped refractory products.
+The word “monolithic” is derived from the word monolith meaning “big stone.”
+These are materials that are incorporated into some form of suspension that eventually harden to form a solid mass.

-Monolithic refractories have a myriad of industrial applications throughout the steel, cement, non-ferrous metallurgical, waste disposal and petrochemical industries.
-They are available in many forms and different formulations.
-The main properties of these materials are their individual chemical inertness, thermal shock resistance at high temperatures, abrasion resistance, and mechanical integrity.
+Monolithic refractories have many industrial applications across the non-ferrous metallurgical, steel, cement, petrochemical, and waste disposal industries.
+They are available in many different forms and formulations.
+The key properties of these materials are their individual chemical inertness, thermal shock resistance at high temperatures, abrasion resistance, and mechanical integrity.

-Most monolithic formulations consist of large refractory particulates (an aggregate), a binder phase (that gels the particulates together in the green state), and fine filler materials (that fill the interparticle gaps).
+The majority of monolithic formulations contain large refractory particulates (an aggregate), a binder phase (that gels the particulates together in the green state), and fine filler materials (that fill the interparticle gaps).

 Installation and Curing